psalire/Electron-Typescript-React-Calculator/README.md

 # Calculator with Electron, TypeScript, React

 An exercise in Electron.
 Electron is a cross-platform framework for desktop applications that runs off of Chromium.
-This allows a web development skillset to be applied for developing desktop applications across multiple platforms.
+This allows a web development skillset to be applied to developing desktop applications across multiple platforms.

 ## Install